 Dear Residency Candidate,

-Thank you for your interest in our ONMM program at University of Michigan Health-West.
-I look forward to working with you in the future!
+I personally thank you for your interest in our Internal Medicine program at University of Michigan Health-West, and look forward to meeting you in the future!

 University of Michigan Health-West